 - Generously Salt and Pepper Skewers

-- Place skewers in indirect heat zone and cook for 10 minutes
+- Place skewers in indirect heat zone and cook for 10 minutes.
+Close the lid on that grill.

 - Check the internal temperature.
 If not at 165, flip again and cook for 5 more minutes